 (5) Sponsor characteristics.
 Applicants shall provide evidence that as a Development Team, proposed project participants possess the knowledge, skills, experience and financial capacity to successfully develop, own and operate the proposed project.
-The Committee shall, in its sole discretion, determine if any of the evidence provided shall disqualify the applicant from participating in the Tax Credit Programs, or if additional Development Team members need be added to appropriately perform all program requirements.
+The Committee shall, in its sole discretion, determine if any of the evidence provided shall disgualify the applicant from participating in the Tax Credit Programs, or if additional Development Team members need be added to appropriately perform all program requirements.
 General partners and management companies lacking documented experience with Section 42 requirements using the minimum scoring standards at Section 10325(c)(1)(A) and (B) shall be required to complete training as prescribed by CTCAC prior to a project's placing in service.
 The minimum scoring standards referenced herein shall not be obtained through the two (2) point category of "a housing tax credit certification examination of a nationally recognized housing tax credit compliance entity on a list maintained by the Committee to satisfy minimum management company experience requirements for an incoming management agent" established at Section 10325(c)(1).
 Applicants need not submit the third party public accountant certification that the projects have maintained a positive operating cash flow.
 The following documentation is required to be submitted at the time of application:

-- (C) current financial statement(s) for the general partner(s), principal owner(s), and developer(s); - (D) a copy of a contract to provide property management services to the proposed project.
+(C) current financial statement(s) for the general partner(s), principal owner(s), and developer(s);

+(D) a copy of a contract to provide property management services to the proposed project.
 The State Tax Credit allocation pursuant to subsection (g)(1)(B) of Sections 12206, 17058, and 23610.5 of the Revenue and Taxation Code received by individuals, entities, affiliates, and related entities is limited to no more than thirty-three percent (33%) of any amount established per application review period as described in Section 10326(c) of these Regulations.
 This limitation is applicable to a project applicant, developer, sponsor, owner, general partner, and to parent companies, principals of entities, and family members.
 For the purposes of this section, related or non-arm's length relationships are further defined as those having control or joint-control over an entity, having significant influence over an entity, or participating as key management of an entity.
 Related entity disclosure is required at the time of application.
-This 33% limit is not applicable for reservations of State Tax Credits made after the month of May in each calendar year.